 Hi friends!
 I’m so so so excited to kick off wedding week on the blog with pictures from our rehearsal dinner today.
-It’s been a little over two months since our wedding over Labor Day weekend and I can’t wait to relive all my favorite moments on the blog this week!
-I’ll be sharing photos from our welcome party, our first look, and our ceremony and reception and ending the week on a high note with our wedding video.
+It’s been a little over two months since our wedding over Labor Day weekend and I can’t wait to relive all my favorite moments with our family members and friends on the blog this week!
+I’ll be sharing photos from our welcome party, our pre-wedding first look, and our ceremony and reception and ending the week on a high note with our wedding video.
 I hope you’re ready for allllllll the pictures!

-After the rehearsal in the chapel, we led our bridesmaids and groomsmen to the Summer House, where we would be having our reception two days later, so they would all know the route from the ceremony to the reception.
+After the rehearsal in the chapel, we led our bridesmaids and groomsmen to the Summer House, where we would be having our reception two days later, so everyone in the bridal party would all know the route from the ceremony to the reception on our wedding day.
 I love all the candid snaps of our family and friends along the way!

 This is one of my favorite photos from our wedding weekend.
 I fell in love with this MDS Stripes criss cross ball gown right after we got engaged and knew I needed it for one of our wedding festivities.
 (Sadly it’s no longer available, but I found similar styles here, here, here, and here and you can browse the designer’s full collection here.)
 The crisp striped poplin felt like it was made for Nantucket and the cut of the dress made it appropriate for this once-in-a-lifetime occasion!